DBTrenches/SQLChecks/README.md

 }
 ```

-You can also specify a value of `"LocalOnly"` for `DatabasesToCheck`, which will cause database-specific checks to skip any database that belongs to an availability group.
+You can also specify a value of `LocalOnly` for `DatabasesToCheck`, which will cause database-specific checks to skip any database that belongs to an availability group.

 If you do not specify a value, then every database (except for default exclusions) is checked.